Beloved: Celebrating Love

 Beloved, what is love?

 Scripture tells us love is patient, love is kind.
 And it does not envy, it does not boast, it is not proud.
 Love does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 And love would not delight in evil but rejoices with the truth.
-It always protects, always trusts, always hopes, always perseveres.
+It always protects, always trusts, always hope, always perseveres.

 Love never fails.